 Welcome to Courtleigh Place Child Care Centre.
 Courtleigh Place is a privately run child Care Centre located in the Graydon Hall area.
-Courtleigh Place opened its doors in 1998 and since then has been providing quality care for children from infancy through to Preschool.
+Courtleigh Place opened its doors in 1998 and since then has been providing quality care for children from infancy through to Preschool and has enrolled in the Canada Wide Early Learning Child Care program to help make child care more affordable for families.